 "the world of Sonic The Hedgehog is beautifully realised and fits with the design of the much loved blue hedgehog"

-So the long awaited film adaptation of fan favourite speedster Sonic The Hedgehog has finally hit Cinemas, following some controversy over what he was going to look like, it is safe to say that with the redesign, Sonic looks gorgeous and brings him firmly into the modern day for new audiences, whilst also making the older audiences reminisce about what we grew up with.
+So the long awaited film adaptation of fan favourite speedster Sonic The Hedgehog has finally arrived on Digital, following a successful Cinema release in February and some controversy over what he was going to look like, it is safe to say that with the redesign, Sonic looks gorgeous and brings him firmly into the modern day for new audiences, whilst also making the older audiences reminisce about what we grew up with.

 Whilst I will not use this review to further pile on about the well documented redesign, I welcome it and the film doesn't work without a character design of Sonic that we all love, placing him in an outlandish situation whilst grounding him at the same time.

 So the film opens on what I can only assume is Planet Mobius, with Sonic zipping around the island, it looks very much like the Green Hill Zone from the classic games, here we are introduced to his parental figure and mentor; Longclaw (Donna Jay Fulks), a giant owl, whom is a creation for the film, and whilst some audiences will call fowl on this, she's a welcomed addition, and let's not forget that in the cartoons especially, there were multiple continuities, so creating a new character for the film is great as far as I'm concerned; put it this way, his parental figure couldn't be someone like Big the Cat because it is already established in canon where he met Sonic, so it wouldn't work.

 When Sonic and Longclaw are discovered by a tribe of Echidna (Knuckles' race), Longclaw opens a portal with the magic rings to Earth, urging Sonic to leave in order to protect himself and his power, whilst the Echidna close in on them.